kimdebie/Heuristieken-Kaartkleuren/README.md

 		importvis:
 		Used to visualize either the map or network.

 			Functions:
 				Visualize(solution, my_map)
 					Will create a map using matplotlib and numpy if a valid countryname is provided as my_map.
 					If a networkname is provided, it will create a webbased visualization of the network.\

+					In case the network visualisation doesn't work correctly, Run your own server of choice so the solutionfile.csv (in Code/Network_files) can be loaded with the javascript file network.js

 		algorithmv1:
 		First algorithm.
 Simple depth first with some pruning (as described in report and presentation).